CINPLA/expipe/docs/getting_started.rst

     $ expipe configure --data-path /path/to/data --email my@email.com ...

-Create a new project if it does not exist with `require_project`:
+Create a new project if it does not exist with ``require_project``:

 .. doctest::

     >>> import expipe.io
     >>> project = expipe.io.require_project("test")

-A project can contain a number of actions and subjects.
+A project can contain a number of actions and modules.

 Actions
 -------